Legdies/censure/README.md

 # Censure test module

-Here is a simple and may be inefficient module for censoring any inappropriate word which will be declared in dictionary.txt
+Here is a simple and may be inefficient module for censoring any inappropriate word which not declared in dictionary.txt

 ### How to use it
 1. If you have specific filename for your dictionary, edit filename in line 9.